 - The emphasis is on quick recognition of notes, rhythms, and musical patterns, and learning how to keep a steady beat.

-- In a fun and lively way, this is a class that will open your ears and sharpen your listening ability.
+- In a fun and lively way, this class will sharpen your rhythmic understanding and coordination as well as your sensitivity to sound.

 Each year, the University of Redlands Piano camp offers an ever-changing array of musical explorations for students.
 This year, there are four explorations to choose from.